NihaalManaf/tp/docs/DeveloperGuide.md

 5. User data should be **automatically saved** after commands such that user data is not lost even after unexpected shutdowns.
 6. The program should be able to be self-contained as a single JAR/ZIP file that should work without requiring any installer.
 7. The GUI should _work well_ for standard screen resolutions 1920x1080 and higher, and, for screen scales 100% and 125%, meaning that no clipping or obvious bugs show in the GUI.
-8. The GUI should be _usable_ (i.e., all functions can be used even if the user experience is not optimal) for resolutions 1280x720 and higher, and, for screen scales 150%.
+8. The GUI should be _usable_ (i.e. all functions can be used even if the user experience is not optimal) for resolutions 1280x720 and higher, and, for screen scales 150%.
 9. There should not be a server component.
 All data should be stored on the user's local machine.

 ### Glossary